APO-Pantoprazole Heartburn Relief Tablets

 Keep this leaflet with your medicine.
 You may want to read it again.

-The name of your medicine is APO-Pantoprazole Heartburn Relief.
-It contains the active ingredient, pantoprazole (as sodium sesquihydrate).
+The name of your medicine is APO-Pantoprazole Heartburn Relief Tablets.
+It contains the active ingredient pantoprazole.

 Reflux can cause a burning sensation in the chest rising up to the throat, also known as heartburn.